 WooCommerce UPS Shipping plugin allows store owners to pack their products based on weight.
-This way the products which are not having dimensions can be packed easily.
-On selecting the weight based packing, you will be required to select among the following options for an optimized packing.
+This way the products which do not have dimensions can be packed easily.
+On selecting the weight-based packing, you will be required to select among the following options for optimized packing.

 Now let’s check out these options in detail.

 The plugin allows you to set up a Max Package Weight value.
 This allows store owners to pack up to that value in a single package.
 The image below shows the option to add a Max Package Weight value in the plugin settings.